 A Student Conduct Officer/Investigator is a trained University staff member whose role is to conduct a thorough, reliable, and impartial investigation of alleged violations of the Code of Student Conduct.
 In most cases heard by a University Hearing Panel, the Student Conduct Officer/Investigator will present the information and evidence obtained through the investigation to the Hearing Panel, which will make a determination of responsible or not responsible and assign a sanction.
-In cases heard through the Administrative Hearing process or completed via an Informal Resolution, the Student Conduct Officer/Investigator may render findings and issue sanctions.
+In non-Title IX and/or cases related to sexual misconduct heard through the Administrative Hearing process or completed via an Informal Resolution, the Student Conduct Officer/Investigator may render findings and issue sanctions.
 Investigators are assigned to cases by the Executive Director of Student Affairs, the Director of Title IX Compliance, the Assistant Director of Student Conduct, or designee.
 Investigators are trained University full-time employees.

 b.
 Administrative Hearing Officer

-An Administrative Hearing Officer is a trained University staff member whose role is to make a decision of responsibility and assign sanctions, as appropriate in an Administrative Hearing.
+In non-Title IX and/or cases related to sexual misconduct an Administrative Hearing Officer is a trained University staff member whose role is to make a decision of responsibility and assign sanctions, as appropriate in an Administrative Hearing.
 The Administrative Hearing Officer may be the Student Conduct Officer/Investigator who completed the Investigation/Investigation Report, or an Administrative Hearing Officer assigned by the Executive Director of Student Affairs, Director of Title IX Compliance, or designee.

 c.
 Hearing Panel

 The Hearing Panel will conduct disciplinary Panel Hearings.
 The Panel pool will consist of a trained pool of full-time faculty, full-time staff, and full-time students according to the following guidelines: